Associate Dean of the

 She will convey an inspirational message about change, in terms of

 director of residence life for residence education, and his brother David

 Timmons appeared on BlogTalkRadio

 on Sept.
-1, where they talked about the second-half of music in the
+1, where they talked about the second-half of music

-They also discussed the British invasion and America's response during a
+They also discussed the British invasion and America's

-special exhibit at the Mount Sterling Museum in Ohio.
+response during a special exhibit at the Mount Sterling Museum in Ohio.